arnavc/Getting-and-Cleaning-Data/README.md

 run_analysis.R provides the R code that was used to perform the transformations on the data.
 The code can be launched in RStudio by importing the file.

+tidy_data.txt provides the data requested by the 5th step of the instructions.